SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 We are going to face a tremendous blizzard somewhere in the nation.
 It will likely affect several states.
 That is the biggest threat that a winter storm can present.
 If we find ourselves fighting a blizzard there are bigger concerns.
 The most of which is power.

-A means of creating power is a core part of prepping.
-Every American should have a backup power source.
-This can be a set of solar panels or some other method.
-Or you can invest in a trusty, gas powered, portable generator.
+Or you can invest in a trusty, gas-powered, portable generator.
 If you want to bring power to the home in a big way get yourself a portable generator.

-Drinking plenty warm liquids will also help keep you warm.
-Have some tea, coffee or hot chocolate to enjoy during the storm.
+Drinking plenty of warm liquids will also help keep you warm.
+Have some tea, coffee, or hot chocolate to enjoy during the storm.

 Be sure you have plenty of food and water on hand, in case you find that you are snowed in.
 This is a very rare situation for most people but, it can happen.
 This is where a base of food storage comes into play.

 Having a backyard supermarket will allow you to grow pork and beef, chicken, organic eggs, non-GMO fresh fruits and veggies, including all the essential components you need to make your food staples, desserts, and even drinks.

 If you are willing to put in a little elbow grease, this isn't too good to be true.
 The good news is that some of this can be automated.